jesus-figueroa/otb-value-updater/README.md

 crontab -e
 ```

-Chose nano as your editor.
+Choose nano as your editor.

 Next add commands for both OTB and the valueupdater so that your crontab can automatically update values and restart OTB:
 ```